JuliaML/MLDataPattern.jl/docs/documentation/datasubset.rst

    the rest.

-   Note that this function will perform the splits statically and thus not perform any randomization.
-If you want to perform a random assignment of observations to subset, use the function in combination with :func:`shuffleobs`.
+   Note that this function will perform the splits statically and thus not perform any shuffling or sampling.
+If you want to perform a random assignment of observations to the subsets, you can use the function in combination with :func:`shuffleobs`.

    :param data: The object representing a data container.